 Artist’s Drive in Death Valley National Park.
 Courtesy of Alan Van Valkenburg/NPS.

 This place is a burst of color, which makes sense given the name.
 This rock formation shows the remnants of Death Valley’s volcanic period, and the variety of vibrant colors is as a result of chemical reactions.
-You can find more campsites near Artist’s Palette here.
+Find more campsites near Artist’s Palette.